nikolaposa/ZfDisqus/README.md

 ## Usage

-This module provides a `Disqus` view helper (`ZfDisqus\View\Helper\Disqus`) which is essentially a wrapper around the [DisqusHelper][disqus-helper].
+This module provides a `Disqus` view helper (`ZfDisqus\View\Helper\Disqus`) which is essentially a wrapper around the [DisqusHelper][link-disqus-helper].
 Refer to the DisqusHelper project documenation for more information about available widget methods.

 ### Examples

 Typical example would be in some application which uses layouts.
 Widgets should be rendered in specific templates, while Disqus assets will be rendered somewhere in the layout, most commonly within the head or tail sections:

 **Template**
 ```html